Hazelfire/thesis/index.md

 RQ1 *What usability issues and solutions have been mentioned in literature regarding ITPs?*

-RQ2 *Do these usability issues and solutions still exist in the ITPs?*
+RQ2 *To what extent to these usability issues exist at the latest versions of ITPs?*

 RQ3 *What, if any, ITP should be used for a specific project?*
+RQ1 *What usability issues and solutions have been mentioned in literature regarding ITPs?*

 The natural method for answering RQ1 is to perform a systematic literature review.
 This literature review intends to identify and categorize usability issues related